 All the way back in the third episode, Michael has a drawing of a dog labelled "BONERZ" at his desk, who he insists on introducing to Dan in the season 2 finale.

 Among the various misconceptions about the East Coast that Michael states when about to meet/first meeting Dan, one is people on the East Coast traveling by hot air balloon.
 When Kelly comes to visit, she adds at the end of one sentence that she'll be taking the next zeppelin back east.
+This one comes back even later in the series finale when Michael and Dan are making their final escape in a hot air balloon.

 No one remembers Stuart's name.
 Not even Stuart's mother.